· By Ryan Solberg, Broker #BK3354351

 Why This Works:

-- Medical anchor creates permanent demand
+- Medical anchor creates durable demand

-- Appreciation offsets low cap rates
+- Appreciation offsets moderate cap rates

 - Stable tenants (medical professionals)